istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 ## Check what's installed

-`Istioctl` saves a copy of the CR that was used to install Istio into the cluster, called `installed-state`.
+`istioctl` saves a copy of the CR that was used to install Istio into the cluster, called `installed-state`.
 You can inspect this CR if you ever lose track of what is installed in a cluster.
 This CR is used to perform checks in some `istioctl` commands and should not be removed.